vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 :::tip

-The summarizer is specified in the `generation` object of a [**query**](/docs/api-reference/search-apis/search).
+The `generation_preset_name` is specified in the `generation` object of a [**query**](/docs/api-reference/search-apis/search).
 Excluding this `generation` field disables summarization.

 :::

-## Currently available summarizers
+## Currently available generation presets

 Today, the versions available are `1.2.0` which uses chatgpt-3.5-turbo and `1.3.0` which uses gpt-4.0.
 The 1.2.0 summarizer is typically faster while 1.3.0 is typically slower, but it produces a more accurate summary.
-You also have access to summarizers ideal for citations using gpt-4o, gpt-4.0, and gpt-4.0-turbo.
+You also have access to presets ideal for citations using gpt-4o, gpt-4.0, and gpt-4.0-turbo.

 :::caution
-The Vectara trial includes access to all GPT4-based summarizers.
+The Vectara trial includes access to all GPT4-based generation presets.
 After the trial ends and you upgrade your plan, you can purchase separate GPT4 bundles or bring your own API key.
 Vectara bundles offer the advantage of HIPAA compliance.
 :::

-These are several official summarizers available to our users that you specify in the `prompt_name` in the `generation` object:
+These are several official generation presets available to our users that you specify in the `generation_preset_name` in the `generation` object:

 - `mockingbird-1.0-2024-07-16` (Vectara's cutting-edge LLM for Retrieval Augmented Generation.
 See [Mockingbird LLM](/docs/learn/mockingbird-llm) for more details.)
 - `vectara-summary-ext-v1.2.0` (gpt-3.5-turbo)